Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the principles governing the recovery of damages for breach of contract, including the limits on recoverable losses.
-This article covers:
+For the MBE, you are required to understand the principles governing the recovery and limitation of contract damages, with a focus on the following syllabus points:

 - The requirement of factual causation (“but for” test) in contract damages.

-- The rule of certainty: damages must be proven with reasonable certainty, not speculation.
+- The rule of certainty: damages must be proved with reasonable certainty, not speculation.

-- The rule of foreseeability: only losses that were foreseeable at contract formation are recoverable.
+- The rule of foreseeability: only losses foreseeable at contract formation are recoverable.

 - The distinction between direct (general) and consequential (special) damages.

-- The effect of remoteness and mitigation on recoverable damages.
+- The combined effect of remoteness and mitigation (avoidability) on recoverable damages.

 Test Your Knowledge